1. Get a NOIM form

 - From the celebrant, minister or registrar who'll be performing your marriage

-- Download the NOIM form from the Attorney General's website
+- Download the NOIM form (External link) from the Attorney General's website

 2. Complete the form